You shall know the truth and the truth shall set you free

 I believe we must get the interpretation of our dreams, nightmares, and visions directly from God.
 Seeking God’s face for the interpretation of personal dreams and visions also aids us in discerning His voice, and the truth about ourselves, others, and the world we live in.
 We must avoid ‘expert or professional’ interpreters at all cost because they are most probably occultists disguised as Christians.
 We may share our dream with others, of course, but we must personally seek God and hear from Him before we believe anything, or act on anything.
 God is the Only One Who can truly interpret dreams.

 And so, it is real and Scriptural that God still speaks in dreams, nightmares, and visions.
-I have experienced this constantly during my life in Christ.
+I have experienced this throughout my whole life and especially during my life in Christ.
 Even long before I knew Him, He spoke to me in one particular dream that I did not understand at the time, but which came true later in life.
-I also received testimonies that tell of this reality.
+I also received testimonies that testify to this reality.
 Job 33:14-15 explains, “God may speak in one way, or in another… In a dream, in a vision of the night, when deep sleep falls upon men while slumbering on their beds, He opens the ears of men, and seals their instruction… to turn man from his deed and conceal pride from him.
-He keeps back his soul from the Pit, and his life from perishing by the sword.”
-God can also encourage us, explain puzzles to us, reveal impending evil to us, warn us against danger, and confirm His will like in Acts 18:9, when He spoke to Paul “in the night by a vision, “Do not be afraid, but speak…”
+He keeps back his soul from the pit, and his life from perishing by the sword.”
+God can also encourage us, explain puzzles to us, reveal impending evil to us, warn us against danger, and confirm His will like in Acts 18:9, when He spoke to Paul “in the night by a vision, saying, “Do not be afraid, but speak…”

 Even if a dream or vision confirms something we have prayed about like Paul obviously did, we must still wait on God to move us forward or open a door in His own time, otherwise, it was not from God.
-We should not be hasty or disobedient.
-For example, if we receive warning about an approaching danger, or someone dies in a dream, etc., we must earnestly pray for ourselves, that person, and everyone involved.
-But because dreams are mostly symbolical, it can also mean that God is telling us the "dying" person is leaving our life in some way, (like moving far away,) and the person is therefore not literally in danger.
+We should not be hasty or passively disobedient.
+For example, if we receive warning about an approaching danger, or someone dies in a dream, etcetera, we must earnestly pray for ourselves, that person, and everyone involved.
+But because dreams are mostly symbolical, it can also mean that God is telling us the "dying" person is leaving our life in some way, (like moving far away, or it is a spouse ensnared in adultery, a friend turning away from us...) and the person is therefore not literally in danger.